zoftrix/dynazof/README.md

 <br /><br />

-## Why SigNoz?
+## Why DynaZOF?

-SigNoz is a single tool for all your monitoring and observability needs.
-Here are a few reasons why you should choose SigNoz:
+DynaZOF is a single tool for all your monitoring and observability needs.
+Here are a few reasons why you should choose DynaZOF:

 - Single tool for observability(logs, metrics, and traces)